 Section Principle Criteria Level Identity preservation method If the GGN is used as the traceability code (e.g., batch number), the product identity preservation method shall be used.
 The identity preservation method prohibits the physical mixing of certified products with other certified or noncertified products.
 Products from different certified producers shall not be physically mixed.
 The identity preservation of products shall be documented accordingly.
 The certified product shall be traced back to a certified producer.
 The producer shall label the final identity preserved product with their GGN and with the GGN(s) of the producer(s) of origin.
-AQ 28.03.02 There is a traceability system in place.
+AQ-Smart 28.03.02 There is a traceability system in place.
 Traceability records shall be accurate, complete, and unaltered.
 For every batch of products sold (or handled, if the producer acts as subcontracting party) as certified, the traceability system shall be capable of tracing the product back from internal sales invoices (or outgoing delivery documents if the producer acts as subcontracted party) to production sites and/or one or more certified suppliers, and of recording and tracing the quantity of certified products between receipt and dispatch, including intermediate processing and storage steps.
-No "N/A." Major Must AQ 28.03.03 The producer has documented procedures for managing/initiating withdrawal/recall of certified products from the supply chain or from the market, as appropriate, and these procedures are tested annually.
+No "N/A." Major Must AQ-Smart 28.03.03 The producer has documented procedures for managing/initiating withdrawal/recall of certified products from the supply chain or from the market, as appropriate, and these procedures are tested annually.
 The producer shall have a product withdrawal/recall plan, and the procedure shall be tested annually.
 Cross-reference with AQ 09.01.
 The producer shall have a documented procedure that identifies the type of event that may result in a withdrawal/recall, the persons responsible for making decisions on the possible product withdrawal/recall, the mechanism for notifying the next step in the supply chain and the GLOBALG.A.P. approved certification body (CB), and the methods of reconciling stock.
 The procedure shall be tested annually to ensure that it is effective.
 This test shall be Major Must

 Section Principle Criteria Level recorded (e.g., by picking a recently sold batch, identifying the quantity and whereabouts of the product, and verifying whether the next step involved with this batch and the CB can be contacted).
 Actual communications of the mock recall to the trading partners are not necessary.
 A list of telephone numbers and email addresses is sufficient.
 If the producer has a valid GFSI-recognized post-farm gate certification for the postharvest unit at the time of the CB audit, this principle and the relevant criteria are considered complied with.
-No "N/A." AQ 28.03.04 The traceability code (e.g., batch number) associates a trade item with relevant information for its traceability.
-The traceability code (e.g., batch number) shall associate a trade item with relevant information for its traceability.
-It shall link the batch to the origin of the trade item itself or of the items contained, as well as to the suppliers' GLOBALG.A.P.
-Numbers (GGNs) or Chain of Custody (CoC) Numbers.
-No "N/A." Major Must AQ 28.04 Identification of output with certified status (originating from certified production processes) AQ 28.04.01 The producer uses the "GGN" prefix correctly, as per the requirements of the standard.
-The producer shall be identified with a GLOBALG.A.P.
-Number (GGN).
-The GGN identifies an Option 1 individual producer or an Option 2 producer group and consists of the prefix "GGN" and a 13-digit number.
+No "N/A." associates a trade item with relevant information for its traceability.
+It shall link batch to the origin of the trade item itself or of the items contained by the trade item itself or of the trade item items contained by the trade item items c Major Must AQ-Smart 28.04 Identification of output with certified status (originating from certified production processes) as per the requirements of the standard.
+(GGN).
+The GGN identifies an Option 1 individual producer of Option 2 producer group and consists of the prefix "GGN" and digit number.
 Note: This requirement applies both to on-product identification and to use on the sales and transport documents.
-No "N/A." Major Must
+Major Must